GHASS19/Case-Study---Integrating-Apps/README.md

 - Load the two datasets.

-- Pick the columns that we are going to work with:
+- The columns that we are going to work with:

 ### Google: